-Yule logs, brought into the house to burn in the hearth during the twelve days of Christmas and bring peace and good luck for the coming year, are a tradition that came to England with the Angles, Saxons and Vikings.
+Yule logs, brought into the house to burn in the hearth during the darkest part of the year to bring peace and good luck for the coming year, were a tradition that came to England with the Angles, Saxons and

 Chocolate yule logs are a more recent invention, and ideally suited to those of us who can't boast an open fireplace, but who can consume untold quantities of chocolate over the festive period.